 On the Bolivian side of the lake, there are two very special islands to visit, the Islands of the Sun and the Moon.
 These islands have a total of more than 180 Inca ruins, which makes them worth visiting.
 Keep in mind that there are no cars, so you will have to explore the islands on foot.
 There is basic accommodation on the islands if you want to stay with a local family.

 Where is Lake Titicaca?
 You may want to travel from Machu Picchu to Lake Titicaca and wonder how you will get there.
 If you want to visit Peru, Lake Titicaca is a beautiful area with easy access.
 You can choose to go by train, bus or by plane from Cusco or by plane from Lima.
 If you choose the luxurious train from Cusco, it usually takes about 10 hours but the scenery is spectacular.
 Pass the Andes mountain range with snow-capped mountains and small picturesque villages.
 If you opt for the bus, numerous companies range from luxurious to basic options.
 The bus trip takes about 6 hours from Cusco.
 But if you are in Lima, there are numerous daily flights to Juliaca, which is about a 40-minute drive from Puno.

 “A LAKE IS THE LANDSCAPE’S MOST BEAUTIFUL AND EXPRESSIVE FEATURE.”

 As you can see, to answer where is Lake Titicaca located we have to take many things into account.
 Especially when the location of Lake Titicaca is related to many things.
 In addition, it cannot be denied that the geography of the lake adds a lot to the charm of the place.
-Being a lake between two nations, it is not surprising that there is so much to discover and do.
-We hope together with the experts from Machu Travel Peru to have been of help.
+Being a lake between two nations, it is no wonder there is so much to discover and do.
+We hope we have been of help together with the experts from Machu Travel Peru.
 If you want to know more about our tours, you can consult with our advisors.
 They will be happy to help you organize the trip of your dreams.